yungsoogi/remote-cli/README.txt

 ### Installing
-* How should a user insta
+* How should a user install